Xilinx/VVAS/_sources/docs/common/common_plugins.rst.txt

 |                      |                      | array empty.         |
 +----------------------+----------------------+----------------------+

-An example of using a bounding box along with the machine learnin plug-in is shown in the :doc:`Multi Channel ML <../Embedded/Tutorials/MultiChannelML>` Tutoial.
+An example of using a bounding box along with the machine learning plug-in is shown in the :doc:`Multi Channel ML <../Embedded/Tutorials/MultiChannelML>` Tutorial.

 .. _ivas_xdpuinfer: